 Alexander Linsbichler

 Alexander was a fellow at the DK “The Sciences in Historical, Philosophical and Cultural Contexts”.
 During his time at the DK, he also worked as a lecturer at the Department of Economics and the Department of Philosophy (University of Vienna).
 He worked as a guest researcher at the University of Manchester, Universidade Federal de Santa Catarina, and Duke University.
 Besides his doctoral dissertation project, his research interests included model theory, history of economic thought, philosophical logic, history of analytic philosophy, and philosophy of science with a focus on social sciences, mathematical logic, and mathematics.
-A summary of Alexander's PhD thesis is published Opens external link in new windowhere.
+A summary of Alexander's PhD thesis is published here.

 Research Project: Otto Neurath and Ludwig von Mises: Economics, Politics, and Epistemology in Viennese Late Enlightenment